-Ian and Chris, the Global Gallivants, have been travelling the globe for over 30 years.
-Their list of adventures is long -- from living in Cyprus in the Mediterranean for 3 years, to owning a business in Majorca, Spain for over two.
+Ian and Chris of Global Gallivants have been traveling the globe for over 30 years.
+From living in Cyprus for three years, to owning a business in Majorca, Spain for over two.
 They come alive once they're on the road and are restless to start again in the near future.

-In 2019, they will embark on a 3-5 year sustainable journey that will take them through various destinations in North and South India, Nepal, Vietnam, the Philippines and more of Thailand.
-Their path will also take them through Malaysia and Indonesia, and eventually to Australia and New Zealand.
-They hope that through their blog we can pass on their experiences and enlighten their readers through their journal of wanderlust of far-flung destinations.
-There's a whole lot of world out there that's on Ian and Chris's bucket list, unexplored.
+In 2019 they embarked on a 3-5 year sustainable journey that will take them through India, Nepal, Vietnam, the Philippines, and Thailand.
+Their plans will also take them through Malaysia and Indonesia, and eventually south to explore Australia and New Zealand.
+They hope that through their blog they can share their experiences and enlighten their readers through their journal of wanderlust of far-flung destinations.
+There's a whole lot of world out there left unexplored on Ian and Chris's bucket list.

 Ian was kind enough to answer some of our questions about travel below!

 TA: How many years have you been traveling and what got you hooked?

 Ian: We have both travelled for over 30 years and are still hooked on visiting destinations that we haven't explored yet.
 We both love Southeast Asia with its cultural differences: It draws us in with its food and way of life.